 Patients will stay at the study site during the infusion, vital signs will be measured just before the start of each infusion given at the study site, then within 1 hour after the end of the infusion.

-The Patient's Diary for the coming period of the home treatment will be issued to the patients.
-Ongoing adverse events and any PID relevant concomitant medications will be recorded.
+The patient's diary for the coming period of the home treatment will be issued to the patients.
+Ongoing adverse events and any relevant concomitant medications will be recorded.

-At all subsequent study visits, the patients will undergo the following examinations at the site before the start of infusion: physical examination (including the body weight), blood sampling for haematology and trough total IgG, clinical chemistry, urine sample for urinalysis with a urine pregnancy test if indicated.
-The Patient's Diary will be collected and reviewed.
+At all subsequent study visits, the patients will undergo the following examinations at the site before the start of infusion: physical examination (including weight), blood sampling for hematology and trough total IgG, clinical chemistry, urine sample for urinalysis, with a urine pregnancy test if indicated.
+The patient's diary will be collected and reviewed.
+Other study assessments will be performed as indicated in the Flow Chart of Study Events.

-One week after the last infusion, for both regular or premature termination, a Termination Visit will be performed at the site with the following assessments: physical examination (including vital signs and weight), blood sample for haematology, clinical chemistry, viral markers and trough total IgG; urine sample for urinalysis and urine pregnancy test (females of childbearing potential only); completion of the QoL Questionnaire; collection and review of the Patient's Diary.
+One week after the last infusion, for both regular or premature termination, a termination visit will be performed at the site with the following assessments: physical examination (including vital signs and weight), blood sample for hematology, clinical chemistry, viral markers, and trough total IgG; urine sample for urinalysis and urine pregnancy test (females of childbearing potential only); completion of the QoL questionnaire; collection and review of the patient's diary.

 AEs and any changes in concomitant medications will be recorded throughout the study period.

-Name of Sponsor/Company: OCTAPHARMA Pharmazeutika Prod.Ges.m.b.H., Oberlaaer Strasse 235, 1100 Vienna, Austria Name of Investigational Product: Protocol Identification Code: octanorm SCGAM-03 Name of Active Ingredient: Edition / Date of Protocol: Human Normal Immunoglobulin 05 - Canada
+Name of Sponsor/Company: OCTAPHARMA, Pharmazeutika Prod.Ges.m.b.H., Oberlaaer Strasse 235, 1100 Vienna, Austria Name of Investigational Product: Octanorm Protocol Identification Code: SCGAM-03 Name of Active Ingredient: Human Normal Immunoglobulin Edition / Date of Protocol: October 04, 2018

-Up to 45 qualifying patients based on the inclusion and exclusion criteria will be enrolled into the SCGAM-03 study.
+Up to 35 qualifying patients based on the inclusion and exclusion criteria will be enrolled into the SCGAM-03 study.
 An Independent Data Monitoring Committee will periodically review relevant data with emphasis on thromboembolic events (TEEs).